thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.14 (NPCs Are People Too Update)
+* Added better templating to the template templates so I can template better between the templates.
+* NPC sheets are now visually distinct (AKA all the non-important stuff is taken out) from the player sheet.
+No more lazy copy-pasting between the two!
+* Added more attributes and modified the header of the PC and NPC sheets to adjust for the new fields.

 #### 0.1.13 (Localizations-R-Us Update)
 * A lot of localization additions and fixes.
 * Additionally, I better separated the sheet partials between various folders.